FindMySchool LogoFindMySchool

 When William Wooller left his legacy to the people of Bingley in 1597, he could not have imagined the school that emerged from his gift would still educate the community nearly 430 years later.
 Founded by wealthy merchants during the reign of Henry VIII, Bingley Grammar School has become a fixture of secondary education across West Yorkshire, blending deep historical roots with contemporary teaching.
 Today, it serves approximately 1,900 students across mixed-ability intakes at secondary level and a thriving sixth form.

 A well-managed comprehensive school where tradition and modernity coexist, Bingley Grammar sustains its identity through several distinctive features.
 The most visible is its four-house system, named after the original 1529 benefactors: Wooller, Milner, Sunderland (added 1952), and Oldfield (added 1967).
 These are not merely administrative divisions but active communities, with students competing year-round in sports, music, drama, and cross-country competitions.
-The house system provides the structural spine of pastoral care, fostering belonging and friendly competition.
+The house system provides the structural spine of pastoral care, promote belonging and friendly competition.

 Mr Luke Weston leads the school as Head Teacher, continuing a steady course of improvement since his appointment.
 The school's ethos centres on what staff term the three pillars of care: self-respect, self-discipline, and self-understanding.
 This translates into a culture where behaviour is expected to be consistently respectful.
 The school has invested significantly in pastoral infrastructure, with designated year teams and trained staff supporting pupils through transitions and challenges.
 The school is proud of its resource provision, a dedicated unit that supports 24 pupils with significant learning needs integrated into mainstream lessons where possible.